 US Sailing’s Junior Olympic Sailing Program is a nationwide series of sailing regattas for youth ages 8 to 18.

 Each event in this family of regattas is hosted by a different club or sailing organization but all events share a common goal: to encourage young sailors to enjoy sailing, to develop their sailing skills and become lifetime sailors.
 Events mix Olympic-style competition with elements of fun and learning at all levels, from beginning racers to those with Olympic aspirations.
-This year 30 events are planned for waters in the continental United States and Hawaii and 5,000 sailors are expected to compete.
-Junior Olympic Sailing is coordinated by US Sailing and sponsored nationally by Gill, Sperry, New England Ropes, Zim Sailing and KO Sailing.
+This year 30 events are planned for waters in the continental United States and Hawaii and 4,000 sailors are expected to compete.
+Junior Olympic Sailing is coordinated by US Sailing and sponsored nationally by Sperry and New England Ropes.

 The Olympic Path